 Azure CDN Premium from Verizon

-You'll need to create a rule to check the Origin header on the request.
+Using the Verizon Premium rules engine, You'll need to create a rule to check the Origin header on the request.
 If it's a valid origin, your rule will set the Access-Control-Allow-Origin header with the origin provided in the request.
-If the origin specified in the Origin header is not allowed, your rule should omit the Access-Control-Allow-Origin header which will cause the browser to reject the request.
+If the origin specified in the Origin header is not allowed, your rule should omit the Access-Control-Allow-Origin header, which will cause the browser to reject the request.

-There are two ways to do this with the rules engine.
-In both cases, the Access-Control-Allow-Origin header from the file's origin server is completely ignored, the CDN's rules engine completely manages the allowed CORS origins.
+There are two ways to do this with the Premium rules engine.
+In both cases, the Access-Control-Allow-Origin header from the file's origin server is ignored and the CDN's rules engine completely manages the allowed CORS origins.